-For the year 2012, the British watchmaking house has prepared a new version of their Hornet world timer.
-Called Arnold & Son Hornet World Time Skeleton, the new automatic watch features the same impressive body of gargantuan proportions, which is now crafted from stainless steel and features an open-worked dial that makes quite a dubious impression.
+For the year 2012, the British watchmaking house has prepared yet another version of their outrageous Hornet collection of “world timers.”
+The 2012 Arnold & Son Hornet World Time Skeleton features the same impressive body of gargantuan proportions, which is now crafted from stainless steel and features an open-worked dial that makes quite a dubious impression.

-You see, the Hornet World Timer is a very complicated watch.
+You see, the Hornet World Timer is a complicated watch.

 Besides the three time zones (the second one is indicated with the long, arrowhead-tipped hour hand that circles around a 24-hour scale with day and night halves, and the other, which can be set to move in 15-minute increments, displayed with a sun-tipped hand,), it also features a big date indicator at 5 hours, a circular month indicator, as well as mean solar time and equation of time displays.

-Even equipped with a standard dial, the watch is quite difficult to read (at least, until you get used to it) and with the skeletonized face all these elements may easily overwhelm an unprepared user.
+Even equipped with a standard dial, the skeletonized Hornet is difficult to read (at least, until you get used to it) and with the skeletonized face, all these elements may easily overwhelm an unprepared user.

-As you can see on the photo, the whole setup is also quite difficult to operate.
+As you can tell from the photo, the whole setup is also difficult to operate.
 The device has not one, but whole three setting crowns (the one at 10 o’clock is here to adjust the second time zone / mean solar time indicator, while the one at 9 hours adjusts the outer ring with the names of 24 cities) and a time zone push-piece at 2 o’clock!

-Since the in-house* caliber A1766 automatic movement that powers the new Arnold & Son Hornet World Time Skeleton is also very large measuring almost 39 millimeters in diameter and more than seven millimeters in height, the body of the piece is naturally very.
+Since the in-house* caliber A1766 automatic movement that powers the new Arnold & Son Hornet World Time Skeleton is also large measuring almost 39 millimeters in diameter and more than seven millimeters in height, the body is naturally big.
 Whole 47 millimeters in diameter (45 mm without crowns), it is almost prohibitively huge with only a small share of wrists ready to accommodate this stainless steel British beast.

 There is still no information regarding the timekeeper’s price.
-However, another version of the watch, which is, too, offered in a stainless steel case, but comes with a sold dial is currently on sale at a recommended price of some $25,000, so there is a great chance that this skeletonized model will be even more expensive.
+However, another version, which is, too, offered in a stainless steel case, but comes with a sold dial is currently on sale at a recommended price of some $25,000, so there is a great chance that this skeletonized model will be even more expensive.

-*Well, it is not REALLY in-house since Arnold & Son don’t make their movements on their own premises.
-However, like another British brand Graham, the company is owned by The British Masters group, which, in its own turn, owns the Swiss based movement maker La Joux Perret that supplies them with ready to install calibers.
+*Well, it is not REALLY in-house since Arnold & Son doesn’t make their movements on their own premises.
+However, like another British brand Graham, the company is owned by The British Masters group, which, in its own turn, owns the Swiss-based movement maker La Joux Perret that supplies them with ready to install calibers.
 So, in a sense, the movement is SORTA in-house, but not in the strictest meaning of the word.
 Something like that.

 Photos: Arnold & Son

-Arnold & Son Hornet World Time Skeleton automatic watch specification
+Arnold & Son Hornet World Time Skeleton specification

 Movement: Automatic, caliber A1766, in-house (made by La Joux Perret), Swiss Made